← quantihack

 judging

-the remaining 60% of your score comes from a panel of judges evaluating your main project. they'll be looking at creativity and originality, technical difficulty, and how far you got — does it actually work? your judge score is combined with your challenge board score for the final ranking, and prizes are awarded to the top teams.
+the remaining 60% came from a panel of judges evaluating each team's main project — weighing creativity and originality, technical difficulty, and how far the team got. judge scores combined with challenge board scores for the final ranking, and prizes went to the top teams.